tomgooch/windy-plugin-soarcalc/ReadMe.md

 ### 1.2.15

-This release wraps up a number of important issues.
+The main purpose of this release is to make the plug-in work with the most recent update of Windy.com (August 2025).
+It also contains the following changes since the previous published version...

+- The installation and "getting started" process is much simplified especially on mobile devices.
 - Fixed problem with cloud cover data sometimes being missing when stepping though the hours of the day.
 - Fixed problem with synchronization with the time shown on the slider.
 - Updating of soaring parameters has been optimized.
 - Tooltips now work properly on mobile.
 - The "clouds" layer is automatically selected when the SoarCalc is opened.

-### 1.0.11

-The main purpose of this release is to make the plug-in work with the most recent update of Windy.com (August 2025).
-Also...

 - Boundary Layer Average Wind parameter has been added.
 - Issues with time shown in plug-in being out of step with that shown on the slider are resolved.
 - Timeouts from getLatLongInterpolator() are handled gracefully.
 The parameters are now all updated properly except that the values in the rightmost "cloud" column show as ## in this circumstance rather than continuing to show old data.

-### 1.0.6

-This is the first publicly available version of this plugin.
-Changes are mainly limited to documentation / tooltip texts etc.

-- bug causing "cloud ratio" to go negative has been fixed.
-- current location now also follows selection of airports and the weather picker.

-### 1.0.2

-- 'detail' and 'sounding' plugins are closed on opening soarcalc (so that soarcalc will be able to see their onSingleClick events if they are reopened).
-- on opening 'detail' or 'sounding' plugins the current location for soarcalc is updated.

-### 1.0.1

-This version remains a private release but can be seen as the first candidate for public release.
-Important improvements from earlier private releases include...

-- Support for mobile devices
-- Descriptions of all parameters available as tooltips
-- Meaningful error messages in particular when there is no location selected on the map or the selected model does not provide the required data.
+---

+## Source Code

+The full source code for the SoarCalc plugin can be found in the following github repository: <https://github.com/tomgooch/windy-plugin-soarcalc>

 ---